 Just like us humans, they will also need to go through airport security.
 You can choose to go to regular TSA security, however, they will require you to take your cat out from its carrier when you are right in front of the line.
 This is because they require the carrier to go through the x-ray machine with your carry-on luggage while you walk through the metal detector, holding your cat safe in your hands.

-How Much Would It Cost When Flying With Cats?
+How Much Does It Cost To Fly With A Cat?

 Are Cat Sedatives Necessary When Traveling With Cats On A Plane?